A Bedtime Routine

 • Centers for Disease Control and Prevention (CDC) Sleep Resources: The CDC offers information and resources about sleep and sleep health.

-• American Academy of Sleep Medicine (AASM): The AASM provides patient sleep education tools and resources for medical professionals.
+• American Academy of Sleep Medicine (AASM): The AASM provides patient education resources and tools for medical professionals.
 Their Sleep Education webpage offers easy-to-understand information about sleep, sleep disorders, and treatment options.

-• National Center on Sleep Disorders Research (NCSDR): This federal center supports research and education on sleep disorders and sleep health promotion, offering guides to healthy sleep and information about sleep deficiency.
+• National Center on Sleep Disorders Research (NCSDR): This federal center supports research and education on sleep disorders and sleep health promotion, providing guides on healthy sleep and information on sleep deficiency.

 • National Sleep Foundation (NSF): The NSF is a non-profit organization dedicated to improving health through sleep education and advocacy.
 It provides tips for healthier sleep through blog articles and educational campaigns.
-The organization offers resources on various sleep health topics and tips for healthy sleep habits and routines.
+The organization offers resources on sleep health, including tips for healthy sleep habits and routines.

 • University Health Center | Nebraska - Sleep Resources: This page offers resources to help understand the role of sleep in physical and mental health, including information on creating a bedtime routine and the impact of diet and substances on sleep.

-• MIT Health – Additional Sleep Resources: This site provides resources for improving sleep quality, including tips, videos, and mindfulness exercises for relaxation and sleep, such as body scans, gentle stretching meditation, and yoga nidra.
+• MIT Health - Additional Sleep Resources: This site offers resources to improve sleep quality, including tips, videos, and mindfulness practices for relaxation and sleep, such as body scans, gentle stretching, and yoga nidra.

-• Kaiser Permanente – How to Get Better Sleep: This resource offers articles and videos with strategies for building healthy sleep habits, understanding sleep problems, and improving sleep hygiene.
-They also provide tools like a guided sleep journal and information on digital self-care apps like Calm.
+• Kaiser Permanente - How to Get Better Sleep: This resource offers articles and videos with strategies for building healthy sleep habits, understanding sleep problems, and improving sleep hygiene.
+They also provide tools, such as a guided sleep journal, and information on digital self-care apps like Calm.

-• Headspace: This platform offers guided meditations, sleep resources, and expert-led programs to help with stress reduction and improving sleep.
+• Headspace: This platform offers guided meditations, sleep resources, and expert-led programs to help reduce stress and improve sleep.